InnovationLine/BioImageSuiteLite/README.md

 ---

 Certainly!
-Here’s a detailed analysis of your log, a figure legend for Figure 3, and a thorough discussion of the pros and cons of applying the scission penalty in BioImageSuiteLite.
+Here's a detailed analysis of your log, a figure legend for Figure 3, and a thorough discussion of the pros and cons of applying the scission penalty in BioImageSuiteLite.

 ---